‘Big Brother 19’ Recap: Spoilers From August 16 Episode Include Power Of Veto Results, Double Eviction Hints

 A segment was presented showing how close the alliance is between Paul Abrahamian and Alex Ow, but that hasn’t been a secret to anyone watching the CBS episodes or subscribing to the live feeds online.
 When it came time to pick players for the Veto Competition, Mark Jansen and Paul Abrahamian joined Alex Ow, Matt Clines, Jason Dent, and Elena Davies in playing for the Power of Veto.
 Alex had her choice, picking Paul, and doing a terrible job at keeping that primary alliance much of a secret in the BB19 house.

 Kevin Schlehuber and Cody Nickson sat down for a heart-to-heart conversation in a later segment that had been a major part of some Big Brother 19 spoilers on social media.
-Cody revealed that he has a five-year-old daughter that he had given up time with this summer to be in the house.
+Cody revealed that he has a 5-year-old daughter that he had given up time with this summer to be in the house.
 Kevin swore to keep the information to himself, as well as some other details that didn’t quite make it to the one-hour episode.
 It was then time to head to the backyard to play for the Power of Veto.

 The #BB19 house has transformed Alex in more ways than one.
 Watch the #BBLF now: https://t.co/LskvfCcucp pic.twitter.com/RQcpky0zdD